TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 An administrator account needs to be created to gain access to TYPO3's backend.

-An email address for this user can also be specified and a name can also be given.
+An email address for this user can also be specified and a name can be given.

 .. include:: ../Images/AutomaticScreenshots/QuickInstall/Step4AdminUserSitename.rst.txt